Master of Arts in Teaching

 Candidates entering our program are expected to have developed breadth and depth of content knowledge by completing an appropriate bachelor's degree, providing the foundation for professional education courses and field experiences in schools.

-Our core 36-semester-credit-hour degree leading to initial teaching licensure at any two adjacent levels, selected from:
+Our core 36-semester-credit-hour degree leading to preliminary teaching licensure at any two adjacent levels, selected from:

 - Early childhood

 Combines our MAT core program with 11 additional online credits (19 for Special Ed) leading to preliminary teaching licensure plus one of the following: